Access Layoff & Business Services - Click Here!

 Commission Vacancies:

-The City’s Airport, Recreation, and Library Commissions each have one vacant position.
-If interested, please complete an application at https://www.corning.org/documents/commission-application/ and submit it to City Clerk Lisa Linnet at llinnet@corning.org.
-All three commissions meet quarterly on specified days the first week of the month in January, April, July, and October.
+The City’s Airport, Recreation, and Library Commissions each have a vacant position.
+If interested, please complete an application at https://www.corning.org/documents/commission-application/ and submit it to City Clerk Rubi Ordaz at rordaz@corning.org.
+All commissions meet quarterly on specified days the first week of the month in January, April, July, and October.

 PUBLIC WORKS: